Data-Science-for-Linguists/Native_and_Non-native_English/analysis-bigrams.md

-    "\nFor each non-native corpus, create a list that contains the corpora's top 20% bigrams that are also in BNC's\ntop 20% bigrams bigrams.\n"
+    "\nFor each non-native corpus, create a list that contains the corpus's top 20% bigrams that are also in BNC's\ntop 20% bigrams.\n"